When you take organic sugar, cocoa powder, a bit of salt and some water to make Chocolate Syrup, it can be easy to confuse it with something heavenly.

 Chocolate – it’s the nectar of the gods, right?
 Oh dear, that’s not right.
-But when you take organic sugar, cocoa powder, a bit of salt and some water, it can be easy to confuse it with something so heavenly because it is pretty darn good.
-Please note: it is not a drink, it’s chocolate syrup.
+Please note: though you might want to drink it by the gallon, it is not a drink – it’s chocolate syrup.

 This chocolate-y velvet syrup is perfect for enhancing milkshakes and coffee beverages.
 Plus, it goes great on top of ice cream – just look below.

 This stuff is really good.
 I don’t make it often, because it is really good.
 (I have to practice moderation, you know?)
 What is great about it is that there are no weird chemicals in this chocolate syrup.
 No binders, no emulsifiers, no HCF – that’s high fructose corn syrup.